Attempted Drawing A Caricature From A Photo

 A caricature is a pictorial representation of a person, which exaggerates some features and simplifies others, and often looks quite cartoonish.
 Apparently, Leonardo da Vinci drew a few in his time, and they are some of the earliest known examples.

 There’s often someone in York drawing caricatures for people.
 I’d never tried to draw one before so thought I’d give it a go.
-I can safely say that the artist in York does has nothing to worry about in terms of competition from me!
+I can safely say that the artist in York has nothing to worry about in terms of competition from me!

-Learning The Basics To Draw A Caricature
+Learning The Basics To Drawing A Caricature From A Photo

 I wasn’t really sure how to start so watched a few YouTube videos for inspiration.
 They simplified different techniques, gave some great tips, and particularly helpful advice about eyes.
 They also made it look really, really easy.